 Xinyuan Real Estate Co., Ltd. (the "Company") and its subsidiaries (collectively the "Group") are principally engaged in residential real estate development and the provision of property management services.
 The Group's operations are conducted mainly in the People's Republic of China ("PRC").
 In 2012, the Group expanded its business into the U.S. residential real estate market and established Vista Sierra, LLC, XIN Irvine, LLC and 421 Kent Development, LLC to acquire three projects in Reno, Nevada, Irvine, California and Brooklyn, New York, respectively.
-On April 6, 2012 and September 25, 2012, Zhengzhou Jiantou Xinyuan United Real Estate Co., Ltd. and Henan Wanzhong Real Estate Co., Ltd., subsidiaries of the Company, were liquidated, respectively.
-On October 18, 2013, Kunshan Xinyuan Real Estate Co., Ltd. ("Kunshan Xinyuan") acquired a 100% equity interest in Jiangsu Jiajing Real Estate Co., Ltd. (see Note 8).
+On April 6, 2012 and September 25, 2012, Zhengzhou Jiantou Xinyuan United Real Estate Co., Ltd. and Henan Wanzhong Real Estate Co., Ltd., Subsidiaries of the Company, were liquidated, respectively.
+On October 18, 2013, Kunshan Xinyuan Real Estate Co., Ltd. ("Kunshan Xinyuan") acquired a 100% equity interest in Jiangsu Jiajing Real Estate Co., Ltd. On January 27, 2014, Xinyuan (China) Real Estate Lat. acquired a 100% equity interest in Sanya Beida Science and Technology Park Industrial Development Co., Ltd. ("Sanya Beida").
+On April 11, 2014, Kunshan Xinyuan acquired a 100% equity interest in Shanghai Junxin Real Estate Co., Ltd. (Shanghai Junxin).
+The Sanya Beida and Shanghai Junxin was transferred to CTTIC.
+Pursuant to the Share Transfer Agreement entered into by Kunshan Xinyuan and CITIC Trust Co., Ltd. ("CITIC") on May 27, 2014, 49% of the equity interest in Shanghai Junxin was transferred to CTTIC.
+Pursuant to the Share Transfer Agreement entered into by Shandong Xinyuan (China) Real Estate, Ltd. and Shenzhen Lianxin Investment Management Co., Ltd. ("Lianxin") on September 15, 2014, 25% of the equity interest in Changsha Xinyuan Wanzhuo Real Estate Co., Ltd. ("Changsha Wanzhuo") was transferred to Lianxin.
+In December 2014, the Group expanded its business into the Malaysia residential real estate market through acquisition of 100% equity interest in XIN Eco Marine Group Properties Sdn Bhd (formerly named EMG Group Properties Sdn Bhd) (see Note 9).